smruthie/Characteristics-Of-A-Given-Primary-Protein-Structure/README.md

-# Computing Chemical Characteristics of Primary Protein Structure
+# Computing Characteristics of Primary Protein Structure

 The programs in this repository calculate the fundamental chemical characteristics of a user-inputted protein sequence: acidic, basic, hydrophobic, and hydrophilic residues; protein charges and isoelectric point at a net charge of zero.
 The pKa values of amino acids need to be verified with additional sources; updates will be made accordingly.